Causal Influences over Social Learning Networks

 We then integrated these beliefs obtained from users' tweets, along with the sub-network topology of who follows whom, into Alg.~\ref{alg:social_causal_learning}.
 Specifically, we employed NBSL modeling, i.e., $\delta=0$ and $\beta=1$.
+We binned the sequence of data to days, that is, each $i$ in our algorithms corresponds to one day.
 Combination weights were estimated using an averaging rule on the sub-network topology.

 \textbf{Bipartite causality.} Inserting the observational input into Alg.~\ref{alg:social_causal_learning}, the resulting average causal derivative effect matrix is shown in Fig.~\ref{fig:inf_adj} in the form of a heat map.
 To facilitate comparison, we also include the adjacency matrix, which describes the connections between users.
-In these plots, the indices 1 and 2 correspond to specific users: Elon Musk (User 1) and @MrLexton (User 2), respectively.
+In these plots, the indices 1 and 2 correspond to User 1 and User 2, respectively.

-Upon observing the heat map, it is evident that Elon Musk holds significant influence over all other users, as indicated by the high values in the 1th row, which aligns with our expectations.
+Upon observing the heat map, it is evident that User 1 holds significant influence over all other users, as indicated by the high values in the 1th row, which aligns with our expectations.
 However, notice that the adjacency matrix does not precisely mirror the causal relationships.
-For instance, User 2 is followed by Elon Musk, yet their influence on Elon Musk, as depicted in the heat map, is relatively low.
+For instance, User 2 is followed by User 1, yet their influence on User 1, as depicted in the heat map, is relatively low.
 On the other hand, User 14 exerts a substantial impact on User 2, despite not being directly followed by User 2.
-This fact may arise from the fact that User 14 holds one of the highest influences on Elon Musk (User 1) among all the users in this particular sub-network.
+This fact may arise from the fact that User 14 holds one of the highest influences on User 1 among all the users in this particular sub-network.
 These observations highlight the fact that the nature of influence dynamics within real-world social networks cannot simply be explained with direct follower relations.

 \textbf{Causal impact ranking.} Once the influence matrix is determined, we apply the {\sf CausalRank} algorithm (Alg.~\ref{alg:causal_rank}) to rank the agents based on their overall influence within the sub-network.
 The resulting plot is depicted in Fig.~\ref{fig:ranking}.
-Notably, Elon Musk emerges as the most influential agent, aligning with our initial expectations.
+Notably, User 1 emerges as the most influential agent, aligning with our initial expectations.